that-ugly-cat/revmaster-gn/readme.md

 - manual tags: frequency analysis of the keywords and mesh terms
 - analysis(assessments): NLP analysis (lemma frequency) of the content of the included assessments
 - analysis(document details): country, study year, study type, methodology.

+## Customization
+Assessment criteria are defined upon creation of a new project.
+However, if for any reason you want to change **the options displayed in the 'study type' or in the 'methodology' widgets,** all of them can be configured by editing the files contained in /configs.
+Just remember, one option per line.
+I do **NOT** suggest modifying the options if you have already started the assessment (as this could lead to data loss and inconsistencies) (unless you exactly know what you are doing and why).

+If you need to change the **project title, or the description, or the inclusion criteria** (or any other information specified during the setup), all this information comes from the file 'initial_config.py', which you can manually modify if need be.
+However, I do **NOT** suggest modifying the criteria if you have already started the assessment (as this could lead to data loss and inconsistencies) (unless you exactly know what you are doing and why).